 Like most members of the 21st century workforce, I spend the majority of my workday in front of a computer monitor (currently I’m a student, but there is no practical difference) and additionally several hours commuting to my workplace.

-That’s what I have been doing since roughly ten years now.
+That’s what I have been doing since approximately ten years now.

-Despite the lack of physical activities during these hours and the bad eating habits one is usual prone to, I’ve managed to maintain my appearance and my weight since almost twenty years, and I was more successful with this than virtually everyone I know around my age (37-42).
+Despite the lack of physical activities during these hours and the bad eating habits one is usual prone to, I’ve managed to maintain my appearance and my weight since almost twenty years, and I was more successful with this than virtually everyone I know around my age (the 37-42 year olds).

-Apart from some hair loss, my appearance (which is not awesome by the way, but I assume decent) is very similar to my 20s.
+Apart from some hair loss, my appearance (which is not awesome by the way, but decent I assume) is very similar to my 20s.

 For this article would be worthless without any pictures, here are two photos with one of them one and a half decades older than the other: